Skip to content Skip to sidebar Skip to footer

 4 types of structured data are detected on my homepage by the tool.

-rich results types
+rich results type

 Check links